michaeljclark/rv8/doc/src/mmio.md

 `soft-mmu :0000000040002000-0000000040002008 (0x0000-0x0008) PLIC +IO+R+W`

-There is a single 64-bit register which when read returns an IRQ number for which an interrupted has beed triggered on, and when written to with an IRQ number, claims or acknowledges that interrupt.
+There is a single 64-bit read/write register:

+- when read, returns an IRQ number for the highest priority interrupt
+- when IRW number is written, claims/acknowledges end of interrupt
+- zero is returned if there are no active interrupts

 ## UART MMIO